Image of Erik and Lyle Menendez

 As of October 31, 2024, DPI determined that 16 of the 20 people executed this year, or 80%, had experienced trauma, largely during childhood and adolescence.
 Florida death-sentenced prisoner Loran Cole, who was executed on August 19, 2024, was one of these individuals.
 Mr. Cole was sentenced to death in 1995 for the murder of a Florida State University student.
 Following the governor’s issuance of an execution warrant, counsel for Mr. Cole filed a motion requesting the judge vacate his death sentence, arguing in the motion that the state of Florida is “complicit in the horrific and tragic” abuse that Mr. Cole experienced at the “notorious” Arthur G. Dozier School for Boys.
 In 1984, at age 17, Mr. Cole was sent to the Dozier School, where he lived through “torturous treatment.”
 Dozier was a reform school operated by the Florida Department of Juvenile Justice at the time of its closure in 2011.
 The discovery of numerous unmarked graves on the property provided grim evidence of the harsh conditions, violent incidents, and cruel treatment endured by the children and adolescents sent there.
 Former students have recounted harrowing stories of abuse and torture inflicted by Dozier staff, sharing these accounts with Florida lawmakers.
 According to court filings, Mr. Cole’s previously repressed memories of abuse at Dozier resurfaced after he watched a documentary detailing similar experiences suffered by others at the institution.
 He alleged that during his six-month stay he endured frequent beatings, suffered sexual assault by a guard, and had both legs broken following an attempted escape.

-In 2021, 36.4% of executed prisoners experienced the compounding effects of trauma, severe mental illness, and low IQ and/or brain damage, including Lisa Montgomery, whose execution marked the first federal execution of 2021 and the last of the Trump Administration.
+In 2021, 36.4% of executed prisoners experienced the compounding effects of trauma, severe mental illness, and low IQ and/or brain damage, including Lisa Montgomery, whose execution marked the first federal execution of 2021.
 Ms. Montgomery, a mother of four, killed a pregnant woman and cut her baby out of her stomach.
 She readily admitted to her crime when police found her with the newborn the following day.
 Ms. Montgomery’s trial attorney never presented her capital jury with a complete picture of the intense abuse and trauma she experienced throughout her entire life.
 Instead, he argued that she suffered from pseudocyesis, a phantom pregnancy, and attempted to make an insanity plea.
 Once Ms. Montgomery moved to appellate proceedings, her attorneys began to unearth the details and significant evidence of her mental illness and traumatic experiences.
 As a young child, Ms. Montgomery’s family moved in with her stepfather, who built a structure in their backyard where he and his friends sexually abused her.
 Ms. Montgomery’s own mother prostituted her in order to “pay the bills” and at the age of 18, she was forced to marry her stepbrother, who continued to sexually assault her.
 Ms. Montgomery’s legal team also found evidence that she had been beaten so badly it had caused a traumatic brain injury.
 According to a 2018 study, traumatic brain injuries are associated with an increased risk of violence and criminal convictions.
 Those with a history of traumatic brain injury tend to report significantly higher levels of past abuse, neglect, and trauma compared to individuals who have not experienced a traumatic brain injury.
 Additionally, these individuals are more likely to experience ongoing challenges with mental health issues and substance abuse.

 The jury in 2008 never heard about Ms. Montgomery’s mental health diagnoses: bipolar disorder, temporal lobe epilepsy, complex-post traumatic stress disorder, dissociative disorder, and psychosis.
 Had this information been presented as mitigating evidence, she may not have been sentenced to death and then executed.
 The American Bar Association’s most recent “Guidelines for the Appointment and Performance of Defense Counsel in Death Penalty Cases” emphasizes the importance of developing mitigating evidence in capital cases.
 It states: “[I]t is imperative that counsel begin investigating mitigating evidence and assembling the defense team as early as possible—well before the prosecution has actually determined that the death penalty will be sought.”